ip-rw/easy4us/README.md

 please delete https://github.com/ip-rw/easy4us this crypt has been hell for our service every day lag delay for our clients.
 ```

-I offered a new server but they seem happy with what they have.
-I had a quick look and now they only allow 1 file upload at a time.
+I offered a new server but they have just upgraded apparently.
+I had a quick look and now they only allow 1 file to be uploaded at a time.
 It would appear if you have larger jobs then your best bet is to contact them directly.
-Which is a shame because this was so handy...
+Which is a shame because there's some good PHP software out there IonCubed :)

 This wont work anymore.
 You could easily modify things to send one file at a time but you'd just get blocked for flooding.
 Contact them directly for larger jobs.
 I'm going to archive this.